 - If you are unable to be vaccinated for medical reasons, you may apply for an exemption.
 Exemptions will be assessed on a case-by-case basis.
 To apply, you must provide a medical certificate from a medical professional.

 In all cases, you must be fully inoculated.
 This means you must receive the full dosage of the COVID-19 vaccine and allow enough time for immunity to take effect.
 Each COVID-19 vaccine has different dosages and timeframes for inoculation, so please check the relevant medical advice associated with your vaccine.

-There are 2 great ways to get to the San Juan islands depending on where in the United States you're traveling from.
-These two options include flying via seaplane into the harbor or taking the Washington State Ferry into the harbor with several services offered each day.
+There are 2 great ways to get to the San Juan islands depending on where in the United States you're travelling from.
+These two options include flying via seaplane into the harbour or taking the Washington State Ferry into the harbour with several services offered each day.
 Both options are relatively easy to organize and will give you great views of the islands on your way in.

 The climate in the San Juan Islands is considered to be sub-oceanic meaning the region experiences mild, rainy winters and mild, sunny summers with little to no extreme temperatures during the warmer months.
 On very rare occasions temperatures can reach past 86°F but the average is more likely to be around 68°F during the months of July and August.
 Temperatures during winter can reach freezing levels, especially overnight but the average is more likely to be 48°F during the day.

 The best time to visit the San Juan Islands is between April and October (middle of spring to middle of fall) as that's when the weather is at its best.
 The months of summer (June, July, and August) are considered to be the peak season to visit the islands so be prepared for large crowds and higher accommodation prices.
 You'll want to avoid the winter months as the temperatures can reach freezing levels and you're likely to want to spend time inside rather than out exploring the natural landscapes.